utnet-org/utility-readonly/tools/debug-ui/README.md

 can be automatically fixed.

 ## How to Use the TestLoop Log Visualizer
-For nearcore tests written in the TestLoop framework (any tests that mention "TestLoop", or more precisely, using TestLoop from core/async/src/test_loop.rs), the test can be visualized:
+For framework tests written in the TestLoop framework (any tests that mention "TestLoop", or more precisely, using TestLoop from core/async/src/test_loop.rs), the test can be visualized:

 1. First run the test from the Rust side and save the output, e.g.